-Marigold flowers remain to be vegetable farmers’ favorite flowers.
+Marigold flowers remain to be vegetable farmers' favorite flowers.
 Aside from the cheerful and bright blooms, marigolds are also a natural pest repellant.
-If you want to give this perfect summer blooms a try, read on to learn how to grow them successfully.
+If you want to give these perfect summer blooms a try, read on to learn how to grow them successfully.

 Brighten Up Your Garden With Marigold Flowers

 There are over 50 species of marigold flowers you can choose from for your Summer garden.
 But they mostly fall under these categories:

 Larger than most varieties, the African marigold produces abundant vibrant flowers.
 Contrary to its name, this species of marigold originates from Mexico where they associate the flowers to the day of the dead.

 Moreover, this edible variety comes in yellow and orange with a tint of red.
 The plant is also good at eliminating root nematodes.

 - French marigold (Tagetes patula)

 This variety is known to be more aromatic and used as a pest repellant.
 The plant, though dwarf in nature, grows a double flower head from its purple stem.